ovh/docs/pages/web/domains/redirect_domain_name/guide.en-gb.md

 >

 > [!success]
-> Click the tabs below to view each of the 5 steps in turn.
+> Click on the tabs below to view each of the 5 steps in turn.
 >

 > [!tabs]
 > **Step 1**
 >>
->> In the window, your domain to redirect already appears.
+>> In the popup window, your domain to redirect already appears.
 Fill in the form **only** if you wish to redirect a *subdomain*.
 >>
 >> The `Also redirect`{.action} box can be checked to also redirect the `www` subdomain to the same target you choose for your domain/subdomain.
 >>